meshula/meshula.github.com/site/astro-site/src/content/papers/syntelligence90.md

 Network 1 illustrates the use of reflexes and meta-reflexes.
 It is ia controller which could be easily implemented by Levels 0, 1, and 2 of the Subsumption Architecture (Figure 6).
 Like the Architecture presented here, the Subsumption Architecture makes use of networks of simple interacting reflexes[^Brooks-1986-3].
 Higher level Subsumption Architecture behaviours supproess lower level behaviours and take over their functionality in a process called "subsumption."
 Lower level behaviours can never suppress higher level behaviours.
 In contrast, the Architecture presented here avoids a hierarchical arranagement by introducing the Self-Awareness feedback vector, which allows the emergence of interesting behaviour.

+Secondary sensing provides the system with phenomological awareness; or at least, the epistemological seeming of phenomenological awareness.
+A toy might slow, and investigate some aspect of the immediate environment, behavior we might ascribe to curiosity; as a phenomenonological vector, curiosity emerges trivial from a decay function modulating the activation of a "wander" reflex.
+The appearance of "happiness" may emerge via a combination of a curiosity affect, repetitive cognitive activation responding to the appearance of a ball in the visual field, and activation of secondary mechanisms such as a wagging tail.

 ### Limitations of the Subsumption Architecture

 The principal advantage of Subsumption is that low level behaviours can be readily designed and implemented, and subsequencty layers can be added on top of the correctly functioning lower levels.
 Unfortunately, there are some implicit problems with the Subsumption Architecture which have been addressed with varying degrees of success: